 |Travis Hamonic suprised coach Benoit Groulx with his exceptional play.

-Question marks aside, Groulx and the Hockey Canada staff are supremely pleased because the evaluation camp has unfolded exactly how they hoped it would.
+Question marks aside, Groulx and the Hockey Canada staff were supremely pleased because the summer camp unfolded exactly how they hoped it would.

 Some players, such as 17-year-old Nazem Kadri, surprised Groulx.
 Most played up to expectations.
-No one took their name out of the running for a roster spot.
-Every one competed hard.
-The games were tight and intense, and a few rivalries blossomed.
+Nobody took their name out of the running for a roster spot.
+Everyone competed hard.
+The games were tight and intense and a few rivalries blossomed.

-“The main goal was to get to know them better, especially on the ice, and we feel we reached that goal here,” Groulx said.
+“The main goal was to get to know them better, especially on the ice, and we feel we reached that goal here,” said Groulx.
 “I have a much better idea of who is Nazem Kadri and (Travis) Hamonic and those guys.
 It’s good for us to have a clear idea of who they are and how they play.”